Junior Program Analyst

-- PhD or Master’s degree and minimum one (1) year of relevant professional experience, Bachelor’s degree and three (3) years of relevant experience, Associate’s degree and five (5) years of relevant experience, OR High School graduate and seven (7) years of related experience.
+- Junior Analyst: Master’s degree and a minimum of 1 years of relevant experience, or bachelor’s degree with 3 years of relevant experience, Associate’s degree and 5 years of relevant experience, OR High School graduate and 7 years of relevant experience.

-- US citizenship or US permanent residency with the ability to obtain and maintain a Secret Security clearance or Facility Access is required.
+- US citizenship or US permanent residency with the ability to obtain and maintain Facility Access

-- Innovation: Employee takes initiative to propose new ideas/approaches and demonstrates ability to find new and better ways to accomplish work.
+- Creativity: Employee takes initiative to propose new ideas/approaches and demonstrates ability to find new and better ways to accomplish work.

-- Interpersonal Skills: Employee demonstrates ability to work in cooperation with others and communicate effectively with co-workers, supervisors, subordinates, clients, and other outside contacts.
+- Interpersonal Relationship: Employee demonstrates ability to work in cooperation with others and communicate effectively with co-workers, supervisors, subordinates, clients, and other outside

 - Continual Learning: Assesses and recognizes own strengths and weaknesses; pursues professional development that is aligned with organizational role, contribution, and goals.
 Proactively shares knowledge with others to foster learning across the Organization.

-Prior to submitting your application, please ensure that all relevant experience and education is documented on your resume.
+Prior to submitting your application your resume must include relevant paid and non-paid experience showing dates held with month, year and hours worked per week for each position.
+Please ensure that all relevant experience and education is documented on your resume.
 There is no limitation to resume length; updates to resumes will not be accepted during the interview and selection process.